See also: Selection list, tree structure, table

 - [Bullet point] [list entry]

-- Outside of list
+- Out of list

 - Windows Narrator:

-- Open list
+- enter list

-- [Position] of [amount] level [level] [bullet point] [list entry]
+- [Position] of [amount] level [number] heading levell [number] [bullet point] [list entry]

-- Close list
+- exit list

 Note: The Windows Narrator incorrectly outputs “heading level [number]“ for each list entry due to the implicit and/or explicit aria-level